-In 2020, we’ve learnt that you can do almost anything online.
-We’ve seen many businesses adapt, adjust and move onto an online platform.
-However, you might want to protect your online course content and intellectual property.
+In 2025, we’ve learned that you can do almost anything online.
+Over the past few years, many businesses have adapted, adjusted and migrated their offerings to digital platforms.
+However, if you’re running an online course, you’ll still want to protect your course content and intellectual property.

-Whether you’re a yoga instructor, business coach, or anything in between, you’ll no doubt be concerned about uploading your intellectual property (IP) online.
-You may be wondering whether it’s still possible to protect your valuable IP and regulate your liability from afar.
+Whether you’re a yoga instructor, business coach or specialise in any other niche, you’re likely concerned about uploading your intellectual property (IP) online.
+You may be wondering whether it’s still possible to safeguard your valuable content and regulate your liability when you operate from afar.

 What Is An Online Course Agreement?

-An Online Course Agreement sets out the details of the course you’re providing as well as the terms on which it will be provided.
-It’s important to have clear terms in place because these will inform your clients’ expectations of the course and will also protect your course content and regulate your liability as the course service provider.
+An Online Course Agreement sets out the details of the course you’re providing as well as the terms on which it will be delivered.
+In today’s evolving digital landscape, clear terms are a must-have.
+They help shape your clients’ expectations, ensure the security of your course materials, and regulate your liability as a service provider.
+For further advice on protecting your IP, you might also want to read our guide to protecting your IP with a trade mark.

 What’s Included?

-As well as protecting your IP and liability, an Online Course Agreement will also cover practical and logistical details that are important to clarify before clients participate in an online course:
+Beyond safeguarding your IP and limiting liability, an Online Course Agreement covers several practical and logistical details that should be clarified before your clients enrol in your course.
+Key components typically include:

 • Payment clauses